ikke-t/vim/README.md

 Some of the settings require external tools.
 Here's list of packages to install on Fedora:

-`sudo yum install vim-enhanced vim-command-t syntastic`
+`sudo yum install vim-enhanced vim-command-t syntastic ack`

 Start using this setup